Do you need a small business website for your small business but no idea how to go about it? Here’s some advice.

 I was considering the other day just how hard it would be to choose a web design company if I wasn't in the industry.
 I’ve been a digital project manager for over 10 years so I know a bit about websites.
 But what if I didn’t?
 Where would I start?

-Our advice is, first, get recommendations, ask friends, acquaintances, other business owners what experience they have had, who they used, who was good, who wasn’t.
-Posting the question on Facebook or LinkedIn is a good idea but be ready for the deluge of names, sales calls and emails which may then follow though.
+- Get recommendations.
+Ask friends, acquaintances and other business owners what experience they have had, who they used, who was good, who wasn’t.
+Posting the question on Facebook or LinkedIn is a good idea but be ready for the deluge of names, sales calls and emails which may then follow.

-A reputable company will definitely want to talk to you, preferably face to face, to find out your needs and requirements as well as to explain their process to you.
+- Arrange a meeting.
+A reputable company will definitely want to talk to you, preferably face to face to find out your requirements, as well as to explain their process to you.
 They will encourage you to talk about your business, your customers and your own personal likes and ideas.
-From this meeting, you’ll get a good idea as to whether your personalities will fit and how professional, as well as friendly, they are.
+From this meeting, you’ll get a good idea as to whether your personality will fit and how professional, knowledgeable and friendly, they are.

 - Costs.
 When it comes to costs, you will find a vast range from £199 to costs in the thousands for the same website build.
 Whilst as a small business, you always need to keep costs down, cheaper is not always better.
 Cheaper could mean there are hidden costs along the way or it’s a template like thousands of other websites.
 Alternatively, it could be just one person, who may or may not be around/have the time in 6 months if you have a problem.
 It's best to try and have a budget in mind first, so you can see what's on offer.